tomaszzarzeczny/Investor/README.md

 ## Asset classes and dominant drivers

-Here is how dominant drivers such as productivity growth, debt levels, global trade state, and monetary policy affect investing in various asset classes:
+Here is how dominant drivers affect investing in various asset classes:

 1. **Stocks/ETFs**:
    - *Economic Cycle*: Stocks tend to perform well during the expansion and recovery phases of the economic cycle as corporate earnings grow.
 Conversely, they may underperform during recessions and depressions.